Luna/Luna/docs/types/dynamic-dispatch.md

 another.

 > [!WARNING]
-> Compiler needs to do nothing.
-The right method to invoke is **selected in the runtime**.
+> Static compiler selects nothing.
+The right method to invoke is _selected in the runtime_.
 >
 > - Always prefer a member function for both `x.f y` and `f y x` notations.
 > - Only member functions, current module's functions, and imported functions are